lex-node/governance/constitution/constitution.md

 * **Stakeholder:** any Person who has had an active Governance Stake for more than 30,240 blocks (~21 days)
 * **Supermajority Approval:** 80% Support and 50% Minimum Approval from Voting Token holders
 * **Support:** the percentage of votes on a proposal that the total "Yes" votes (by Voting Token holders) must be greater than for the proposal to pass
-* **SupportedBlockchains:** a whitelist parameter defining which blockchains are permitted to generate Block Rewards for Nodes, to limit revenue generation capabilities to blockchains with enough traction that they would not facilitate self-dealing by Nodes (wherein they stake as an App and, due to low traction, are matched with their own Node and can thereby process fake relays)
+* **SupportedBlockchains:** a whitelist parameter defining which blockchains are permitted to generate Block Rewards, to limit revenue generation capabilities to blockchains with enough traction that they would not facilitate self-dealing by Nodes (wherein they stake as an App and, due to low traction, are matched with their own Node and can thereby process fake relays)
 * **Unbonding Period:** the period of time that an App or Node must wait after revoking their Bonded status to receive their staked POKT
 * **User:** has the definition set forth in Article 2.1.
 * **USDRelayTargetRange:** an off-chain pricing parameter, enabling the Council to signal what they believe the rough long-term price range (in USD) should be for relays, to ensure Pocket Network’s service is competitive enough to attract new Apps